How to Make a Ladder Bookcase

 Finally, clamp all three of the boards together.
 Then, cut them at 30 inches while keeping them clamped, and remember to use both sides for shelves.

-The finished shelves was quickly put into use for storing our large StaTrek fiction and RPG book collection.
+Now you have a amazing ladder bookcase!
+The finished shelves was quickly put into use for storing our large StarTrek fiction and RPG book collection.